YoussefKamal098/printf/README.md

 16. ###### *
 All the above options work well together.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).

 ## Known Bugs
-Currently no known bugs.
+Currently no known bugs. 🤝 Feel free to check the [issues page](../../issues/).

 ## Show your support